ziadtawfeek/web/_pages/book-shelf.md

 ### This is the list of books in my library that I read or partially read recently.
 Highlighted are the books I’ve loved, the others I thought were okay

+- Startup Communities: Building an Entrepreneurial Ecosystem in Your City
 - Future Shaper: How Leaders Can Take Charge in an Uncertain World
-- Get Together: How To Build A Community With Your people
+- **Get Together: How To Build A Community With Your People**
 - Winners Take All: The Elite Charade of Changing the World
 - **Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones**
 - Never Split the Difference: Negotiating as if Your Life Depended on It